Slow-Cooker Cinnamon Roll

 - 1 package (1/4 ounce) active dry yeast

 - 3/4 cup warm water (110° to 115°)

 - 1 large egg, room temperature

 - 4 teaspoons butter, softened

 - Roll up jelly-roll style, starting with a long side; pinch seam to seal.
-Cut crosswise in half to form two rolls.
+Cut crosswise in half to form 2 rolls.
 Place rolls side by side; pinch top ends together to seal.
 Using a sharp knife, cut rolls lengthwise in half; loosely twist strips around each other.
 Pinch bottom ends together to seal.
-Shape into a coil; place on parchment paper.
+Shape into a coil; place on parchment.
 Transfer to a 6-qt. slow cooker.
 Let rise until doubled, about 1 hour.

 - Cook, covered, on low until bread is lightly browned, 3-1/2 to 4 hours.
 Remove from slow cooker and cool slightly.
 Beat icing ingredients until smooth.
 Spread over warm roll.